apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_restart.rst

             | VRs                 | haproxy, apache2, dnsmasq     |
             +---------------------+-------------------------------+

-   With respect to VRs, a network restart without cleanup is initiated to during live patching to ensure all rules are re-applied.
+   With respect to VRs, a Network restart without cleanup is initiated to during live patching to ensure all rules are re-applied.

-   **NOTE:** In case there is an absolute need to upgrade the system VM template due to availability of security patches or update in a package provided by the template, then the old workflow of recreating the system VM will need to be followed, which would mean noticible downtime.
+   **NOTE:** In case there is an absolute need to upgrade the system VM Template due to availability of security patches or update in a package provided by the Template, then the old workflow of recreating the system VM will need to be followed, which would mean noticeable downtime.

 Following matrix lists the versions of CloudStack that support live patching.